 Coming to recent times, Flutter is (as many like to call it) the new tech-kid on the block when it comes to developing native mobile apps.

-One of the reasons for writing a post on Flutter was — we see a lot of enthusiasm surrounding it.
+One of the reasons for writing a post on Flutter for startups was — we see a lot of enthusiasm surrounding it.
 (It is, no doubt, a budding and excellent framework for building cross-platform mobile apps).
 However, it is not suited for every mobile app.
 Some might debate you can develop even games with it while some might say it is for your toy projects.
 So, how do you decide?

 Here’s what you will understand from this post -